batstyx/CThun/README.md

 - Auto (Player only): When C'Thun is detected in play
 - Never

-Counter display can be modified by:-
+Counter display can be modified for:-

 - Position
+- Scale
+- Opacity

 ## Installation